hananlibpost/ml_final_project/README.md

 ### Metrics
 The algorithms were tested on the following metrics:
--TPR - True positive rate
+- TPR - True positive rate
--FPR - False positive rate
+- FPR - False positive rate
--Precision
+- Precision
--ROC-AUC - The area under the ROC curve -Precision-Recall AUC - the area under the precision-recall curve -Training time in seconds
+- ROC-AUC - The area under the ROC curve
+- Precision-Recall AUC - the area under the precision-recall curve
+- Training time in seconds
--Inference time of 1000 records measured in seconds
+- Inference time of 1000 records measured in seconds

 For multiclass datasets, we calculate the average score of each metric without weights.